 The Company has a high quality, well performing mortgage loan portfolio, with over 99% of all mortgage loans classified as performing at both December 31, 2017 and 2016.
 The Company defines delinquency consistent with industry practice, when mortgage loans are past due as follows: commercial and residential mortgage loans - 60 days and agricultural mortgage loans - 90 days.
-The Company had no commercial or agricultural mortgage loans past due and no commercial or agricultural mortgage loans in nonaccrual status at either December 31, 2017 or 2016.
+The Company had no commercial or agricultural mortgage loans in nonaccrual status at either December 31, 2017 or 2016.
 The recorded investment of residential mortgage loans past due and in nonaccrual status was \$32 million and \$11 million at December 31, 2017 and 2016, respectively.
 During the years ended December 31, 2017 and 2016, the Company did not have a significant amount of mortgage loans modified in a troubled debt restructuring.